Closing Date: 19th June, 2026

 Ideal Candidate:

-OSC seeks a dynamic legal professional with exceptional oral presentation skills, strong interpersonal and collaboration abilities, and a commitment to public service.
+OSC seeks a dynamic legal professional who is skilled and confident in public speaking, with strong interpersonal abilities and a commitment to public service.
 The ideal candidate will lead engaging training that transforms complex legal principles into practical guidance, build strong partnerships across government, and champion OSC's mission to promote accountability, protect whistleblowers, and uphold the Merit System Principles.

 Requirements: